 Mornings are for the elder

 A bit of explanation is needed here.
-The first mornings I was in Rome, I couldn’t resist but pointing out the lack of youth I was seeing on the streets, blaming the economic recession for making parents decide not to have children.
+The first mornings I was in Rome, I couldn’t resist but point out the lack of youth I was seeing on the streets, blaming the economic recession for making parents decide not to have children.
 As I was noticing mainly elders walking their cute little dogs, my wife explained to me that minors are not supposed to hang out in the streets in the morning, as their place is in school.